 Our hands have the most contact with dirty surfaces in everyday life.
 Therefore, they should be thoroughly cleaned not only after but also before intimate contact.

-However, most hand disinfectant gels available in drugstores only protect against bacteria, not viruses.
-So check the instructions and the spectrum of effectiveness beforehand.
-Ethanol-containing disinfectants, which absorb and evaporate, are well suited.
-Five milliliters rubbed for about 30 seconds is usually enough, or 90 seconds for practices involving mucous membranes.
+Most hand sanitizers available in drugstores only protect against bacteria, not viruses.
+So, be sure to check the instructions and the spectrum of effectiveness.
+Ethanol-based disinfectants are well-suited for this purpose, as they absorb and evaporate.
+Typically, about five milliliters rubbed for 30 seconds is sufficient, but for practices involving mucous membranes, it’s recommended to rub for 90 seconds.

 Disinfect the body